Books | Past Winners | Rules and Submission Guidelines | Contact Us

 The Yale Series of Younger Poets competition strongly urges applicants to submit their manuscripts electronically, but if that is impossible, we will accept hard copies.

 If you are submitting a hard copy of your manuscript, the manuscript must begin with a title page that shows the book’s title and your name, address, telephone number, e-mail address (if you have one), and page count; and a second title page that lists the title of the collection only, and a table of contents.
-Please include a brief biography at the end of the manuscript, on a separate page, and (if applicable) a list of acknowledgments.
+Please include a brief biography at the end of the manuscript, on a separate page.

 Manuscripts may be prepared on a typewriter instead of a word processor.
 Handwritten manuscripts will not be accepted.